This checklist can be applied to any site built with Squarespace to increase your traffic and search engine rankings as quickly as possible.

 In general, try to include your keyword closer to the beginning of the sentence and keep the entire title under 52 characters.

-Here’s a great resource to help you optimize your title tags:
+Here’s a great resource to help you optimize your title tags and create an SEO title.

-If more people click on your page vs other websites in the search engine results page, it gives Google an indication that your page might be a better answer to people’s questions than those other sites.
+If more people click on your page vs other websites in the search engine results page, it gives Google bots an indication that your page might be a better answer to people’s queries than those other sites.

 This is called organic clickthrough rate (CTR): the percentage of people who click on your page divided by everyone who sees it.